 We moved here on 14th May 2010.
 The property was once part of the Panmure Estate, owned by the Earls of Dalhousie – the house was built in 1887 and has a lintel stone engraved with “JW1887ED”, which stands for “John William 1887 Earl of Dalhousie”.

 In more recent times, it has been a market garden, a small livestock farm used as a staging post for animals being transported by rail and latterly, an equestrian property.

 We bought it with the intention of turning it into a small mixed farm from which we could produce much of our own food plus a surplus to sell locally.
 We wanted to farm sustainably, with high animal welfare standards and to support rare breeds of livestock.
 And we wanted to connect with the public, so that folk could learn about where food comes from and how it is produced.

-In the eight years we have been here, we’ve made significant changes to the property including renewing and extending fencing and drainage, upgrading buildings, establishing wildlife areas and planting trees.
+In the time we have been here, we’ve made significant changes to the property including renewing and extending fencing and drainage, upgrading buildings, establishing wildlife areas and planting trees.
 We now feel that we’re at the end of the beginning.

 We keep around 100 laying hens for eggs; we breed Coloured Ryeland sheep for meat and wool; we fatten a few weaner pigs and meat chickens, mainly for our own use; and we breed rare Shetland cattle for meat and milk.
 In addition, we have around eighty apple trees, a couple of bee hives and grow fruit and vegetables.